mcconnellsoftware/mcconnellsoftware.github.io/_posts/2018-09-13-solution-design-building-blocks.md

 network of colleagues to reach out to - they'll already _know_ what the lie of the land is with many facets of their task.

-And newcomers to an organisation, brought in specifically for their solution design expertise, will likely have their own track record to build upon - this type of work gets easier the more you do it, and becomes second nature.
+And newcomers to an organisation, brought in specifically for their solution design expertise, will likely have an existing track record to build upon - this type of work gets easier the more you do it.
 And although there are big differences between large organisations there's often a real similarity too, especially among firms in the same industry space.

-All that said, even for experienced developers and designers, a major project with a bunch of new variables - technology, constraints, whatever - can be a daunting prospect when one's reputation - and career progress - is at stake.
+All that said, even for experienced developers and designers, a major project with a bunch of new variables - technology, constraints, whatever - can be a daunting prospect when one's reputation (and career progress!) is at stake.
 And so the best advice remains, as with any significant undertaking:

 - break it down into small tasks
-- tackle the smaller challenges systematically
+- tackle those smaller challenges systematically
-- delegate, and use the resources of your team
+- delegate, and use the resources of your team - bonus points for lining up tasks with people who'll be excited to work on them
 - set small goals and keep moving forwards
-- make a point of asking for help, advice, feedback
+- make a point of asking for help, advice, feedback - even go so far as to build such "checkpoints" into your plans
 - get buy-in from your managers and stakeholders
 - build time into the project plan for all the activities necessary - and be realistic